Elementary Teacher Preparation Policy

-Mathematics Preparation Standards: North Carolina does not have articulated teaching standards that its approved teacher preparation programs must use to frame instruction in elementary mathematics content.
+Mathematics Preparation Standards: North Carolina has articulated teaching standards that its approved teacher preparation programs must use to frame instruction in elementary mathematics content.
 These standards include: problem solving, reasoning and proof, numeration, and numerical operations, measurement and geometry, patterns, relationships, and functions and algebraic thinking, data analysis, probability and statistics.

 Provisional and Emergency Licensure: Because provisional and emergency licensure requirements are scored in Provisional and Emergency Licensure, only the test requirements for the state's initial license are considered as part of this goal.